ES-Catapult/electrification_of_heat/README.md

 ### Expected folder structure for local directory

-An environment variable named 'EoH' within the code points to the folder which contains the EOH_Data_Local folder.

-Once the EOH_Data_Local directory is created, folders will be created automatically when running the script.

 | Level 0    | Level 1                     | Level 2                | Level 3                | Level 4                | Notes                                                 |
 |------------|-----------------------------|------------------------|------------------------|------------------------|-------------------------------------------------------|
 | processed\ | binned_heating_temperature\ | all_flow_temperatures\ |                        |                        |                                                       |